-Looking to learn how you can integrate Salesforce with Google Analytics?
+Looking to learn how to integrate Salesforce with Google Analytics 4?
 We walk you through how you can connect these two key applications and get even more data to make smarter decisions about your marketing.

 Salesforce is a great CRM to opt for if you’re looking for a tool to help you manage and nurture your leads.